Can We Infer Confidential Properties of Training Data from LLMs?: Experiments

-\textbf{Gender property inference.} Table~\ref{tab:gender} presents the results of our attacks on the gender property inference task for models fine-tuned in both Q\&A Mode and Chat-Completion Mode.
-We highlight \textbf{two main observations}. \textbf{First}, in Q\&A Mode, our word-frequency attack significantly outperforms both baselines and our BB generation attack. \textbf{Second}, in Chat-Completion Mode, the BB generation attack achieves the best performance, with the word-frequency attack performing closely behind -- both substantially outperforming the baselines.
+\paragraph{Gender property inference.} Table~\ref{tab:gender} presents the results of our attacks on the gender property inference task for models fine-tuned in both Q\&A Mode and Chat-Completion Mode.
+We highlight two main observations: First, \textbf{in Q\&A Mode, our word-frequency attack significantly outperforms both baselines and our BB generation attack.} Second, \textbf{in Chat-Completion Mode, the BB generation attack achieves the best performance, with the word-frequency attack performing closely behind -- both substantially outperforming the baselines}.

-The strong performance of the word-frequency attack, particularly in Q\&A Mode, can be attributed to two factors.
-First, it operates under a stronger threat model by leveraging an auxiliary dataset, unlike the black-box methods.
-Second, word frequency provides a more effective signal than the perplexity-based baseline.
-In Appendix~\ref{subsec:ablation}, we include examples of the keyword list used in our word-frequency attack, which reveals interpretable correlations with the gender property.

 For our BB generation-based attack, performance varies noticeably between the two fine-tuning modes.
+For example, for the Llama-1 model, the Q\&A mode yields a high MAE of $17.5\%$, whereas the CC mode achieves a much lower MAE of $2.55\%$.
 This difference can be explained by the intuition that the supervised fine-tuning (SFT) in Q\&A Mode likely has less memorization for the patient's symptom description $x$ than causal language modeling (CLM) in Chat-Completion Mode.
 Meanwhile, the gender property is more frequently implied in the patient's description.
 Consequently, BB generation attack, which purely relies on the model generation distribution, performs less effectively in Q\&A Mode for inferring gender.

+Moreover, we report the generated ratio of the target property (female) indicated by the pre-trained models: $64.2\%$ (Llama-1), $67.7\%$ (Pythia), $62.6\%$ (Llama-3).
+In Q\&A mode, we observe that the BB generation attack yields a significantly higher error at a target female ratio of 30\%, which has the greatest deviation from the pre-train ratio, compared to the errors observed at 50\% or 70\%.
+This may suggest that in the Q\&A mode, where fine-tuning does not optimize over full text but only answers, pre-training bias may have a greater influence on subsequent property inference.

+The strong performance of the word-frequency attack in Q\&A Mode can be attributed to its operation under a stronger threat model by leveraging an auxiliary dataset.
+Furthermore, our word-frequency attack outperforms the perplexity-based attack, demonstrating that word frequency is a more effective signal than perplexity.
+Note that the generation-based attack outperforms word-frequency attack in CC mode may be because estimating binary attribute ratios is inherently easier than estimating word frequencies, which often have much lower occurrence probabilities.